maxbaeumle/SwiftyHawk/README.md

 ```

-##### Based on the server implementation and your own requirements, you can change the following in the `options` class:
+##### Based on the server implementation and your own requirements, you can change the following properties in the `options` class:

 ```swift
 /// Extra information to pass to the server